oracle/rwloadsim/docs/WORKING.md

 Initially, it has two $include directives which are used such that you don't need to give a (potentially) long list of file names to rwloadsim.
-It works similary to how #include does in C.
+It works similarly to how #include does in C.
 Therefore, you just need to provide the name of this file to rwloadsim as shown:
 ```